Layla & Ringo’s | Fast Casual Brand Identity

 In a city where everyone’s always on the go and brands blend together, a little personality goes a long way.

-That character system ultimately became one of the brand’s strongest differentiators — helping the restaurant feel emotionally recognizable long before guests even took their first bite.
+The character system ultimately became one of the brand’s strongest differentiators — helping the restaurant feel emotionally recognizable long before guests even took their first bite.

 A fluffy apricot-colored poodle sitting on a brown couch, with a pink bow on its head, in a room with red wooden cabinets and a window.